learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.30.
-What is the main difference between Object.values and Object.entries method?
+## Q. What is the main difference between Object.values and Object.entries method?

 The `Object.values()` method\'s behavior is similar to `Object.entries()` method but it returns an array of values instead [key,value] pairs.